Podcastindex-org/team/README.md

 # Team
 The full cast that makes Podcasting 2.0 work.

-As of December 10, 2021, 998 users were registered to the [Podcastindex.socal](https://podcastindex.social/) Mastadon server.
+As of December 27, 2021, ~1,010 users were registered to the [Podcastindex.socal](https://podcastindex.social/) Mastadon server.

 Somewhere along the way during one of the early [Podcasting 2.0 Podcast](https://podcastindex.org/podcast/920666) (aka The Board Meeting) episodes, [Adam](https://podcastindex.social/@adam), mentioned that he considered anyone posting to podcastindex.social as part of the team and golly, shouldn't we have a list on the github.

 This list is certainly incomplete, and likely in error.

-[Dave Jones](https://podcastindex.social/@dave) - Chief Juggler of All The Things(TM)
+[Dave Jones](https://podcastindex.social/@dave) - Chief Juggler of All The Things(TM) aka The Pod Sage(TM)
 [Adam Curry](https://podcastindex.social/@adam) - The Podfather(TM); bringer of vision
 [Aric Mackie](https://podcastindex.social/@aric) - The Swiss Army Knife of the Index(TM), aka Shipper of Shirts - Appeared at his own Boardroom meeting in [Podcasting 2.0 Episode 35](http://adam.curry.com/html/PC203520210430Podcas-6cKvbPGTmjrbwCdHNtWZ6R9D3lH9mq.html).
 [Drebscott](https://podcastindex.social/@Drebscott) - stacking Sats creating Chapters by the bushel.